Debenhams Group: Head office

 In December 2024, Boohoo Group announced that it had sold its London head office to private real estate firm Global Holdings Group for £49.5 million.
 The sale is part of the company's broader efforts to "strengthen" its balance sheet, with part of the proceeds used to pay down a £47 million loan due for repayment in August 2025.
+The business’ headquarters are in Manchester.